o3o3o/config/color-theme/README.md

 #Description
 xfce4 terminal's color-theme
 #How to
-cp color-theme to ~/.conf/xfce4/terminal or .conf/Terminal
+1.cp color-theme to ~/.conf/xfce4/terminal or .conf/Terminal

-use ct -h  in .bashOoO/changeTerminalColour.sh
+2.use ct -h  in .bashOoO/changeTerminalColour.sh